DUI Recovery Court

 To complete the DUI Recovery Court program, a participant must:

 Williamson County DUI Recovery Court gives those affected by substance use disorders an opportunity to change their life through recovery.
 Those who successfully complete the program restore relationships with loved ones, bring an end to generational disorders, become positive, contributing members of our community, and increase public safety by not driving while impaired.

-DUI Recovery Court is 100% self-funded.
+DUI Recovery Court receives no county funding.
 It cost the Court $32 per day to provide services to a participant.
 It cost taxpayers $85 per day to house an inmate in the Williamson County Jail, where nearly all participants would end up if the program did not exist.